 The amount of different hair colours that seem to be trending at the moment is amazing.
 The color Pink has been running out !
 The different pink glows and shades of hair colour are lifting peoples moods during this self isolation periods.
 I can totally get that , it is a fun candyfloss happy feeling.
 I read an interesting article on ALLURE , giving an insight into just how much Pink is out there!
-I think having a little control over what we can , in this Covid 19 lock down, is allowing us all to experiment with our hair color, especially as the hairdressers are all shut.
+I think having a little control over what we can , in this Covid 19 lock down, is allowing us all to experiment with our hair color, especially when the hairdressers are shut.

 I saw these really vivid colours for hair from Lime Crime Unicorn Hair colors.
 They do have the most amazing fun colours , a beautiful Pink and Blue Hair colour.
 But you do have to be wary of what is in them.

 Admit-tingly they are not a permanent color and last around 8-10 washes .
 I have put a link here for EWG data base who have information on two of their colors, they seem to run from a rating of 8, which is pretty high.

 PUNKY COLOR is another brand that advertise that they are –

 (from link )”FORMULATED TO NOT DAMAGE YOUR HAIR: Worried your hair dye is damaging your hair?
 Thanks to Punky Colour Cotton Candy Semi-Permanent Coloring Cream, it is safe to use, does not contain animal-derived ingredients and a top-quality product that will give you amazing results without ammonia, parabens or resorcinol.
 The color will adhere to your precious locks with no need for the use of bleaches, or peroxide.
 Look and feel your best, by knowing you’re using a harmless and healthy hair tint!” ( taken from Amazon) EWG have the rating on these also, these run to around 3-5, about mid section of caution.